© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Suet Hills round barrow cemetery is a scheduled monument protected by Historic England under reference 1020844.
 View the official record →

-Suet Hills round barrow cemetery is a Bronze Age burial monument located in Cambridgeshire, comprising a group of round barrows that represent typical funerary practice of the second millennium BC.
+Suet Hills round barrow cemetery is a Bronze Age burial site located in Cambridgeshire, comprising a group of round barrows that represent an important concentration of funerary monuments from the second millennium BC.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020844.

 Suet Hills round barrow cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020844.